Things to Do in Niseko in March

 What's happening during your visit

-On the third March weekend, a 42 km (26 mile) cross-country race rips from Annupuri to Hanazono—skip the race and you still get a traverse of the entire Niseko range with Mount Yotei vistas that downhill skiers miss.
+On the third March weekend, a 42 km (26 mile) cross-country race rips from Annupuri to Hanazono, skip the race and you still get a traverse of the entire Niseko range with Mount Yotei vistas that downhill skiers miss.
 Spectators flank the track with thermoses of amazake (sweet fermented rice drink), and the finish zone morphs into an open-air barbecue where locals sear Hokkaido scallops over charcoal.

-The village throws its last bash before shoulder season—snow sculptures carved by local artists, free sake from Yoichi Distillery, and a street party where ski instructors duel in snowball accuracy.
+The village throws its last bash before shoulder season, snow sculptures carved by local artists, free sake from Yoichi Distillery, and a street party where ski instructors duel in snowball accuracy.
 The festival lasts two days, with yakitori stands lining the main street, normally closed to food vendors.

-What to pack, insider knowledge and common pitfalls
+Insider knowledge and common pitfalls to avoid